sausheong/invaders/README.md

 }
 ```

 And that's it!
-All in all, including comments, the code is around 250 lines.
-If it seems too short, you should remember the original entire compiled binary ROM for the game is less than 110kb in size, including images and music!
-And mine is a simpler clone without the full game features (dropping torpedoes, defender bunkers, ufo etc).
+All in all, including comments, the code is less than 300 lines.
+If it seems pretty short, you should remember the original entire compiled binary ROM for the game is less than 110kb in size, including images and music!
+And mine is a simpler clone without the full game features (multiple lives, defender bunkers, ufo etc) and also includes 2 external libraries.

 This is how it looks on my computer.
 How does it look on yours?